I can't believe the number of people who do not simply cannot comprehend what that could be about.

 And the answer I always got, we're not copying, we're taking over.

-We're gonna do it better.
+We're going to do it better.

 Men are mean, they're insensitive, they're brutes, they're competitive.